U.S. shale producers deepen spending, output cuts as oil prices slump

-U.S. crude futures CLc1 were down over $7 a barrel at about $34 a barrel in Monday morning trade, after hitting a four-year low, sending equity prices sharply lower.
-[MKTS/GLOB]
+U.S. crude futures were down over $7 a barrel at about $34 a barrel in Monday morning trade, after hitting a four-year low, sending equity prices sharply lower.

-Diamondback Energy Inc (FANG.O) and Parsley Energy Inc (PE.N), two of the largest shale independents, said they slashed drilling and well completions to maintain cash flow above ongoing expenses.
+Diamondback Energy Inc and Parsley Energy Inc , two of the largest shale independents, said they slashed drilling and well completions to maintain cash flow above ongoing expenses.
 The cuts reflect a wave of reductions underway elsewhere, said analysts.

-Producer shares dropped sharply with Apache Corp (APA.N) off 41%, Diamondback down 47%, Continental Resources Inc (CLR.N) off about 35% and ConocoPhillips (COP.N) down 22.5%.
+Producer shares dropped sharply with Apache Corp off 41%, Diamondback down 47%, Continental Resources Inc off about 35% and ConocoPhillips down 22.5%.

 Larger oil companies with refining and chemicals businesses were somewhat protected.
-Exxon Mobil Corp (XOM.N) fell by 7.3% and Chevron Corp (CVX.N) fell 10.7%.
+Exxon Mobil Corp fell by 7.3% and Chevron Corp fell 10.7%.

 Diamondback said it released a third of the crews completing new wells, plans to cut three drilling rigs this quarter, and will reduce its 2020 spending budget by undisclosed amount.